 Want to know more about microservices and how to migrate your applications to containerized infrastructure?

 Our guide to the Role of Containers in a Microservice Architecture will show you how.

 Key Container Concepts

-The following concepts are the most important to understanding how a container platform, such as Docker, works in practice.
+The following concepts are the most important to understanding how a container platform like Docker works in practice.

 The application you install on your host machine to build, run and manage your containers.
 It is the core of your installation and brings all other components of your container system together.

 A read-only template for creating actual running containers.
 It consists of a collection of files that bundle together all the essentials required to configure a fully operational container environment.

 Each of the files that make up the image is known as a layer.
 These layers form a series of intermediate images, built one on top of the other in stages.

 Because container images are read only, they offer all the reliability and consistency of modern immutable infrastructure, avoiding issues such as configuration drift that’s very common to the traditional server model.
 If you need to make changes to your container environments, you simply swap out your previous image with an updated one and launch your replacement containers from it.

 The first layer and starting point of your container image.
 It provides the basic building blocks for your container environments and the foundations upon which all other layers are built.